Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ` `
 ## -> MICROPHONE BEHAVIOUR ##
+### MicExternalAction/MicExternalActionALT [Value 1 or 0] ###
+- Different External Voice Communication Software can often provide different way to enable or disable your voice channel.
+Some use a Push-To-Talk, others only provide a Toggle (some may provide both options).
+These two variables for your main external voice comms & your alternative external voice comms allows you to choose how the script will handle your external communication software and align it so works correctly with the Push-To-Talk button and also the Open Mic Toggle.
+Rings of Haze

+- Set the value to 1 if your software uses a toggle (On/Off) type setup.

+- Set the value to 0 if your software uses a hold down (Push-To-Talk) setup.

 ### ExternalMicCombined [Value 1 or 0] ###
 - When you enable the Open Mic toggle on the Throttle, this value will determine if one or both External Voice Channels are opened.
 Set value to 1 to combine, and value to 0 to keep them independant.